johnmatter/johnmatter.github.io/_posts/2020-02-18-scheduling-tape-backups.md

 {% endhighlight %}

 The JLab tape storage system provides file "stubs" that contain metadata about cached files.
-Here's a stub file for one of runs from our 2018 color transparency experiment.
+Here's a stub file for one of the runs from our 2018 color transparency experiment.

 {% highlight plain %}
 bitfileIndex=137024448